 Grow Plants You Like

 Sea berries may sound like a really cool choice from a permaculture perspective but if you don’t love them don’t plant them.
 Focus on plants you know you and your family will love to eat.
 That way you’ll be more motivated to tend the garden and put your harvests to good use.

-At this point you’re ready to set up a permaculture garden.
-While they are more sustainable and self sufficient than traditional gardens there’s still a few things you should do to keep your garden’s productivity up.
+While permaculture garden are more sustainable and self sufficient than traditional gardens, there’re still a few things you should do to keep your garden’s productivity up.

 Mulching & Garden Amendments